xcat2/confluent-docs/docs/miscellaneous/proxmoxguide.md

 ![setcpu](../../assets/Proxmox/CreateVM-5HostCPU.png)

-You will likely want more memory than default, OS installers run from ramfs and some can require a few gigabytes.
+You will likely want more memory than the default.
+OS installers run from ramfs and some can require a few gigabytes.

 ![setmem](../../assets/Proxmox/CreateVM-6SetMemory.png)